Updated: Nov 5, 2021

 I used to own a resin jewellery business, many years ago called Jewell Emporium, and my most viewed video on Youtube is a resin tutorial, but it's a while since I've crafted with it.
 I always find it a bit of a faff to wait 24hours for the resin to set- I am seriously impatient.
 So I thought I would give UV resin a try, I recently bought a UV lamp so that I can do my own gel nails which works perfectly for UV resin projects too.

-What I'm loving about UV resin is that it feels the same as working with normal resin but with immediate results which mean I can layer things more easily and play around with ideas without waiting 2 days for the results.
+What I'm loving about UV resin is that it feels the same as working with normal resin, but with immediate results, which means I can layer things more easily and play around with ideas without waiting 2 days for the results.

-These resin clips and a simple way to upcycle a simple hair accessory while getting the hang of resin and massive bonus-they look super cute!
+These resin clips are an easy way to upcycle a simple hair accessory while getting the hang of resin and massive bonus-they look super cute!

 YOU WILL NEED: